** Watch a FREE Math Escapes Webinar – anytime, anywhere! SIGN UP HERE! **

 What makes this escape activity different?

 This activity does not require the challenges to be completed in any particular order.
-In order for students to “escape” they simply have to find all 8 codes.
-This allows for (a) differentiation, (b) removal of challenges for time and (c) the ability for you to only make one copy of each challenge because as groups finish one challenge their next one can be whatever is available.
+Students simply need to find all eight codes to “escape.”
+This makes the activity highly customizable and allows for differentiation and the ability to remove challenges based on time constraints.
+Additionally, teachers can make only one copy of each challenge and reuse them as groups finish.

 This escape room is NOT…